 Julie did whatever job or chore was needed to keep the organization running, including animal care, landscaping, off-site adoptions, answering the phones, taking visitors on sanctuary tours in one of several beat-up old cars and "tabling" in front of grocery stores for donations.

 As the organization grew, in 2000, Julie led No More Homeless Pets in Utah, a statewide no-kill coalition led by Best Friends that comprised more than 160 rescue organizations, animal control agencies and veterinarians.
-During her six-year tenure, Utah achieved a 50 percent reduction in shelter deaths statewide.
+During her six-year tenure, Utah achieved a 30 percent reduction in shelter deaths statewide.

 While at No More Homeless Pets in Utah, Julie's innovative approach to new lifesaving programs, along with her marketing and promotional skills, helped change the way animal welfare agencies across the country approached the work of saving animals in shelters.
 She led the creation of many nationally recognized model programs and business partnerships, such as the Big Fix, a statewide mobile spay/neuter clinic; Furburbia, the country's first retail-style adoption centers; Strut Your Mutt; the Feral Fix; super adoptions; and multiple advertising campaigns that created a demand for adopting shelter animals (two of which won the advertising industry's prestigious Addy Award).

 In 2007, Julie was tapped to lead Best Friends’ community programs and services division, re-envisioning a Best Friends–led network of shelters and rescue groups into a mission-oriented collaboration now known as the Best Friends Network, which boasts more than 2,600 partner organizations nationwide.
 Identifying the primary reasons for animals entering shelters, she established Best Friends core initiatives to address three areas of focus: pit bull terriers, community cats (otherwise known as feral cats), and puppy mills and pet stores.
 In so doing, she led the organizational move to narrow Best Friends’ work into these highly focused and effective channels of activity, including spearheading the development of the organization’s first legislative team.
 The work stemming from that decision has changed the national landscape in terms of the pet trade, pit bull legislation and community cat programming.